 Online process of patent registration in India

 Before starting with the patent registration process the applicant must collect the Documents Required for Patent Filing or Registration in India and make sure to consult a patent attorney for the same.
-Let us know take a look at the online procedure for trademark registration in India.
+Let us know to take a look at the online procedure for trademark registration in India.

 After conducting the search the application for patent registration shall be made with the controller.
-Two types of application can be made namely the provisional and the final.
-Below we have discussed about both of these applications types.
+Two types of application can be made namely the provisional and the Final.
+Below we have discussed both of these applications types.

-It is an option given to the inventor for securing the invention when the invention has reached to the presentable state but not the final stage.
-In this application the brief description about the invention shall be given.
-The basic motive of fling the provisional patent application is to secure the priority date for the patent registration.
+- Provisional specifications- It is an option given to the inventor for securing the invention when the invention has reached to the presentable state but not the final stage.
+In this application, a brief description of the invention shall be given.
+The basic motive of filing the provisional patent application is to secure the priority date for the patent registration.
 However, one important thing to be noted here is that the final application shall be filed within 12 months of filing the provisional application.

-It is the first legal step in the process of patent registration in India.
-The complete details about the invention including the name, address and nationality of the applicant, field of invention, use of invention, prior art, problem to be solved, objectives of invention, general statement of invention, full description of the invention and the abstract etc.
+- Final specifications- It is the first legal step in the process of patent registration in India.
+The complete details about the invention including the name, address, and nationality of the applicant, field of invention, use of an invention, prior art, problem to be solved, objectives of the invention, general statement of invention, a full description of the invention and the abstract, etc.

 - Publication of the patent application- When the filed application is in conformity with the rules and regulation of the patent the application will be further processed for being published in the journal.
 However, the time period of 18 months from the date filing the provisional patent application will be taken to publish the same in the journal.
 One thing to be noted here is that the request for speeding up the patent registration process can be made by the applicant in form 9.